beeman/generator-angular-admin/app/templates/_README.md

 # <%= appName %>

-**Generated from HotTowel Angular**
+**Generated from Angular Admin**

 >*Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

->More details about the styles and patterns used in this app can be found in my [Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide) and my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.
+>More details about the styles and patterns used in this app can be found in my [Angular Style Guide](https://github.com/beeman/angularjs-styleguide) and my [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

 ## Prerequisites